ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Bugfixs
 - Fix a bug causing non-provided flags to be `nil` instead of `false`.
+- Preventing a file from including itself with the macro `\include`, or creating an infinite loop.

 See the [changelog](doc/changelog.md) for older version